-Methods of Teaching Children Character Education
+Teaching Character Education to Middle Schoolers

-Books with colorful pictures and entertaining stories have been used by teachers for many years to inform and pique children’s interest in a particular subject.
+Books with colorful pictures and entertaining stories have been used by teachers for many years to inform and pique childrens’ interest in a particular subject.
 Character education books may be used in many different ways with children, but the most effective method is through stories combined with experiential learning activities.

 Interactive activities encourage students to identify more profoundly with the characters and the dilemma they were facing.
-Additionally, group discussions and story expansions as well as written exercises are some of the more powerful and effective ways to elicit understanding and comprehension of character education in children.
+Additionally, group discussions and story expansions, as well as written exercises, are some of the more powerful and effective ways to elicit understanding and comprehension of character education in children.

 “Our character is what we do